ENG-Jole/engjoledotnet/content/posts/advent_of_code_1.md

 ## Wait, I Thought You Didn't Like Coding Challenges

 I mean...I don't, really.
-I am definitely not into competive programming or tricky dick algorithm optimization to get that .01% less CPU usage because somehow the standard library of the language, which is often about as fast as you're going to get if there's compiler optimization going on, is somehow not fast enough.
-(I guess this is mainly a Python complaint since the stdlib is mainly written in C and thus will forever be faster, but I don't see people doing LeetCode in Rust or C ;P)(But also, if you need REALLY performant Python code you're not going to beat a [JIT](https://www.pypy.org) or [Cython](https://cython.org), and is there even a use-case where you have to use highly optimized highly performant vanilla Python where you can't use  JIT'd Python or Go or Rust or Kotlin or C or any other more appropriate for the job programming language?)(I digress)
+I am definitely not into competive programming or tricky dick algorithm optimization to get that .01% less CPU usage because somehow the standard library of the language, which is often about as fast as you're going to get if there's compiler optimization going on, is somehow not fast enough. [^1] [^2] [^3]

+[^1]: I guess this is mainly a Python complaint since the stdlib is mainly written in C and thus will forever be faster, but I don't see people doing LeetCode in Rust or C 😉

+[^2]: But also, if you need REALLY performant Python code you're not going to beat a [JIT](https://www.pypy.org) or [Cython](https://cython.org), and is there even a use-case where you have to use highly optimized highly performant vanilla Python where you can't use  JIT'd Python or Go or Rust or Kotlin or C or any other more appropriate for the job programming language?

+[^3]: I digress

 But you're right, dear reader, I don't like LeetCode-style competive programming challenges.
 Advent of Code is definitely not that though!
 For one, they're all fairly short problems and don't require you to retake Data Structures and Algorithms to be good at them, and for two, they focus on _general programmatic problem solving_, the most important part of developing, rather than _hey what algorithm is this and implement it in the most optimal way possible_.
 This is to say: I rather like them!
 They're fun!
 They're puzzles!
 They scratch my itch for coding and don't require me to go on the OEIS every time!
 So I'm gonna (hopefully) do it this year, mmkay?